This is a glossary of terms and acronyms that relate to New Zealand's land survey and registration systems.

 Each title order is given a volume and folio number which along with the prefix ‘PR’ can be used as a reference to access them.
 Almost all of these title orders are first generated by the Māori Land Court, and copies are often still held in the Māori Land Court.

 Each Provisional Registration contains memorials entered against it referring to documents containing information affecting the land or its ownership.
-Usually, where the land is surveyed and the fees paid, a full Certificate of Title (CT) was issued for the land.
-The Title will show the earlier PR reference, which will also be noted in a memorial of any new title references arising from it.
+Usually, where the land is surveyed and the fees paid, a full certificate of title (now known as a 'record of title') was issued for the land.
+The title will show the earlier PR reference, which will also be noted in a memorial of any new title references arising from it.

 Large volumes used to record information such as the receipt of a legal plan.
 Entries are usually in chronological order.
 These include Block registers, survey district registers, plan registers, Parish registers and so on.
 They vary by Land district, and many offices created registers that other offices did not.